 other events which take place in our beautiful roomy church.

-Our church wardens are Mr Roy Baker and Mrs Heather Paul and they would be happy to speak with you.
+Our church wardens are Penny Wakefield and Mrs Heather Paul and they would be happy to speak with you.

 The parish of Bradmore was joined to that of Bunny in 1770, and the building consists of a tower with attached room which is used occasionally for services and social functions.